St Andrew's Church

 In the mid-16th century, the church was robbed of its tithes and in 1585 the great bell was sold.
 The town declined and the church fell into decay.
 A petition was made to take down the roof of the chancel, nave and north aisle and to sell the lead, timber and three of the four remaining bells, the proceeds to be used to repair the church.

 In 1696 the dismantled church was used to provide repairs and restoration of the south aisle, and together with the original porch this more or less forms St Andrew's as it is today.

-You can find all the Services listed in the Diary on this website, or click the words St Andrew's at the top of this article to go to the Sole Bay Team Ministry website.
+You can find all the Services listed in the Diary on this website, or click Services in the left hand margin.
+Click Links to go to the Sole Bay Team Ministry website.